 One of the reasons gold is used in jewellery is because it is one of the least reactive elements, meaning it does not react to oxygen, moisture or sulphur.
 Other metals such as copper and silver are much more reactive and will tarnish and discolour over time.
 For most people, the oils in our skin stop silver from tarnishing when worn, but leave a silver ring in a bathroom for a while unworn and it will soon turn black from being exposed to moisture.

 Pure 24ct gold is too soft to use in jewellery so it is blended with other alloys to firstly make it more durable, but also to change the colour.
 White gold is created by mixing pure gold which is yellow with white coloured alloys such as silver and platinum to lighten the yellow hue and almost bleach the yellow colour.
-Some people believe that as white or rose gold (which has a high copper content) have more reactive metals in their make up, they can therefore get areas of tarnish.
-I wear natural, un-plated white gold every day and I have what my Dad affectionately calls ‘rusty hands’ as I make my tools rust quickly because of my individual chemical balance, so if my white gold doesn’t tarnish, I don’t believe anyone’s will!
-Even if tarnishing did occur, I don’t believe it would be noticeable to the naked eye as the metals are blended in with the gold and therefore diluted.
+Rose gold has a high copper content, and these other alloys will tarnish, and therefore *a gold piece of jewellery left unworn in a jewellery box for decades will show some areas of tarnish.
+This is not due to the gold itself, but the other alloys in the mix.

 If you’re interested in finding out more about white gold, you can learn more here.